The Variant: Writing

 Owen Wilson spoke to the growing friendship between Mobius M. Mobius and Loki, saying although the relationship is "bumpy", it was "well-earned in that they really sort of put each other through things that are grueling and upsetting" and both have a mutual admiration for the other.
 Hiddleston added that Mobius is able to confront Loki "without judgment or without any kind of emotional investment" and challenge him intellectually.
 Their relationship is also one built on information, as Loki has insight to the Variant, while Mobius can give Loki information on the Time Variance Authority (TVA).
+Hiddleston suggested the scene set in Pompeii before the eruption of Mount Vesuvius in 79 AD, as he had a fascination with this event in history after visiting the area as a teenager.
+Hiddleston also re-learned Latin ahead of the series so Loki could warn the Pompeians of the eruption in the scene.

 Revealing Sophia Di Martino as the Variant in the episode was Waldron's way to continue "building the thrill ride" of the series since her introduction would "reshuffle the deck of the show" moving forward.
 Herron felt "The Variant" was the first chapter of the series, after "Glorious Purpose" acted more as a prologue.
 An early outline for the episode had proposed showing more of what the Variant did on the timeline so the TVA would search for her, but Marvel wanted the focus to remain on Loki.